 Adult butterflies feed mainly on liquid - typically nectar.
 The butterfly has mouthparts called the proboscis, which functions like a straw.
 One of the first things adult butterflies do is to assemble their mouthparts.

 When a new adult emerges from the chrysalis, its mouth has two pieces.
 However, the butterfly then begins to curl and uncurl the proboscis to form one single proboscis.
 With the proboscis, butterflies drink nectar from plants.
 The proboscis stays curled up until it finds nectar or any other liquid.
-Apart from nectar, butterflies drink from mud puddles which contain minerals and salts.
+Apart from nectar, butterflies drink from mud puddles containing minerals and salts.

 Butterflies require a certain body temperature to fly.
 These cold-blooded animals cannot regulate their body temperature, so cooler weather can make butterflies immobile.
 This makes them unable to feed or flee from predators, which can quickly end their already short lifespan.

 Some butterflies, like the monarch butterfly, migrate away from the cold.
 Monarch butterflies can migrate as far as 3000 miles in search of warmer weather.
-When the days are shorter, and the weather is cooler, Monarch butterflies leave their breeding grounds in North America and Canada and set out to the south, all the way to Central Mexico.
+When the days are shorter and the weather is cooler, Monarch butterflies leave their breeding grounds in North America and Canada and set out to the south, all the way to Central Mexico.
 These butterflies use the sun to travel on course.
 They also have a magnetic compass to help them move on cloudy days4.

 Butterflies typically eat nectar.
 But how do these creatures taste their food?
 Well, one of the fun facts about butterflies is that they use their feet as taste receptors.
 When a butterfly lands on a plant, it uses its feet to check if its food is edible, thanks to the chemoreceptors on its feet.

 13. Butterflies can see colors invisible to the human eye